NavDasa/Kubernetes/README.md

               173.31.26.58 centos-Node2
               173.31.28.65 centos-Node3

-      4. We can also verify it is configured correctly or not by ping centos-Node1 in Master, and ping centos-master1 in the node.
+      4. We can also verify it is configured correctly or not by using the below commands:

+               ping centos-Node1 in Master
+               ping centos-master1 in the node

       5. vim /etc/yum.repos.d/virt7-docker-common-release.repo

                # Paste the below content in both Minions(Nodes) and Master for the etcd to communicate